 Are you searching a fast way to programming your custom indicator in EasyLanguage and PowerLanguage?
-These quick tutorials are designed to make the task of learning to code more accessible.
+This quick EasyLanguage Tutorial is designed to make the task of learning to code more accessible.

 Generally, the programming tutorials start from the coding theory.
 It’s complicated and boring for a newbie.
 Conversely, we begin with a real case and with practice.

 Traders don’t need to understand everything about programming; many times, they need only a simple indicator that they can’t find in their trading platform.

 The language is called “EasyLanguage” because it must be simple!

 If you follow these series of tutorial, you will be able to realize your project.

 We start from many fundamental indicators, and we show you how to add many interesting features that help you in your trading activity.